The Perfect 7-Day Ireland Road Trip: Hidden Gems

 From Clonmacnoise it’s an easy drive back to Dublin.
 We went to the airport first, dropped off the rental car, and then took a cab into the city and got settled in our hotel (Buswells Hotel, which was lovely and affordable).
 Dublin is one of those places that just grabs your heart from the first minute and carves itself a little place in there forever.
 I’ll tell you some of my favorite things here, but make sure to read the longer post on our stay there.

-We only had a day in Dublin, so had to do a lot in a little time.
+We only had a day in Dublin on this particular trip, so had to do a lot in a little time.
 We still didn’t feel rushed though…a lot of our time was less about specific things to do and more about just wandering the streets and soaking in the craic (fun, energy, liveliness) that this city exudes.

 We made sure to start our day early with scones at Queen of Tarts, then head over to Temple Bar and walk around to get a sense of the vibe.